Skip to content

 Residents have a My Visitors view:

 • Invite a visitor — enter the visitor's name, expected arrival date/time, and optional vehicle plate.
-The system creates a pre-registered pass with a QR code that the resident can WhatsApp/email to the visitor.
+The system creates a pre-registered pass with a QR code that the resident can email or text to the visitor.

 • Today — anyone they've pre-registered who's expected today, plus who has already arrived (and at what time).